taliglucerase alfa (Intravenous route)

 Proper Use of taliglucerase alfa

-A nurse or other trained health professional will give you taliglucerase alfa in a hospital or clinic. taliglucerase alfa is given through a needle placed in one of your veins.
+A nurse or other trained health professional will give you or your child taliglucerase alfa in a hospital or clinic. taliglucerase alfa is given through a needle placed in one of your veins.

 taliglucerase alfa is usually given every other week.
 Each treatment usually takes 60 to 120 minutes.

-You may also receive medicines to help prevent unwanted effects from the injection.
+You or your child may also receive medicines to help prevent unwanted effects from the injection.

 Precautions While Using taliglucerase alfa

-It is very important that your doctor check you closely while you are receiving the medicine.
+It is very important that your doctor check you closely while you or your child are receiving the medicine.
 This is to make sure that taliglucerase alfa is working properly and does not cause unwanted effects.

 taliglucerase alfa may cause serious allergic reactions, including anaphylaxis.
 Anaphylaxis requires immediate medical attention.
 The most serious signs of this reaction are very fast or irregular breathing, gasping for breath, wheezing, or fainting.
 Other signs may include changes in color of the skin of the face, very fast but irregular heartbeat or pulse, hive-like swellings on the skin, and puffiness or swellings of the eyelids or around the eyes.
 If these side effects occur, get emergency help at once.